Staff meeting in restaurant to discuss food safety

 A food safety incident occurring in a food business can cause irreparable damage to the company, as well as endanger the health of customers and the general public.
 If a business does not follow proper food safety and hygiene standards, it runs the risk of damaging its reputation, and could be subject to hefty fines, lawsuits and even business closure.
 These incidents are not only dangerous, but costly.

-For example, in a study by Johns Hopkins Bloomberg School of Public Health, it was determined that a single foodborne illness outbreak at a fast food restaurant could cost as much as $2 million for a single outbreak, depending on how many people become ill, whether there is a loss of revenue, and if legal fees, lawsuits and fines are incurred.
+A study by Johns Hopkins Bloomberg School of Public Health determined that a single foodborne illness outbreak at a fast food restaurant could cost as much as $2 million for a single outbreak, depending on how many people become ill, whether there is a loss of revenue, and if legal fees, lawsuits and fines are incurred.

 According to the Centers for Disease Control, foodborne illness affects an estimated 48 million people each year in the United States.
 Of those, over 128,000 are hospitalized, and 3,000 die from foodborne diseases each year.